Frequently Asked Questions (FAQs) for carers in Croydon

 It is the duty of the local authority (council) where the person you care for lives to support their needs and your needs as a carer.
-This includes offering you a Carer’s Assessment and providing any services or help that the local authority assesses you as needing.
 For example, if the person you care for lives in Sutton, the London Borough of Sutton would be responsible for assessing their support needs and offering you a Carer’s Assessment.

 Am I entitled to any financial support or discounts for being a carer?